choishingwan/PRS-Tutorial/docs/base.md

 If a different string is generated, then the file is corrupted.

 # \# Genome build
-These base data are on the same genome build as the target data that we will be using.
-You must check that your base and target data are on the same genome build, and if they are not then use a tool such as LiftOver to make the builds consistent across the data sets.
+The GIANT summary statistic are on the same genome build as the target data that we will be using.
+You must check that your base and target data are on the same genome build, and if they are not then use a tool such as [LiftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to make the builds consistent across the data sets.

 # \# Standard GWAS QC
 As described in the paper, both the base and target data should be subjected to the standard stringent QC steps performed in GWAS.